Categorize and randomize: a permissive model of stochastic choice: Introduction

 \section{Introduction}

 Categorization is a fundamental cognitive practice: reducing objects and events to a unifying abstract representation often helps in grasping vast information.
-Similarly, we may simplify our decision process by first categorizing items, then choosing one within the selected class.
-We introduce \emph{stochastic choices with categorization} (\scc) to model probabilistic choices informed by a consistent classification of options at disposal, and perform an exercise of revealed categorization, which can prove useful in understanding relations of substitutability among options.
+Similarly, economic agents may simplify their decision process by first categorizing items, then choosing one within the selected class.
+The goal of this work is to formalize and analyze the behavior implied by such procedure.
+The resulting insights can prove useful for establishing relations of substitutability among options.

-We move from two main considerations, on the nature of choice data and on the effects of categorization on choice behaviour.
-In experimental and marketing settings, choice observations typically exhibit variability.
-This could be due to variability in taste or responses to noisy utility for an individual, or result from the aggregation of choices in a population (Luce~\cite{Luce1959}, Block and Marschak~\cite{BlockMarshack1960}).
-In light of this, we model choices that appear stochastic.
-On the other hand, we interpret categorization as instrumental in restricting consideration to a set of homogeneous options, so that the choice within a class is independent from external items.
-In line with evidence that different methods may be applied at each stage when the choice is sequential, the only constraints to the model are given by the implied two-step procedure (Medin and Aguilar~\cite{Medin1999}, Gensch~\cite{Gensch1987}, Gilbride and Allenby (2004)).

-To illustrate, consider a decision maker who purchases a car.
-Let $N$ be the set of attributes she deems relevant for her choice.
-She first evaluates a subset $M \subset N$ of macroscopic attributes, such as price range and dimension, and chooses the class of options satisfying desired attributes.
-The final selection is made by evaluating also particular attributes, such as fuel efficiency, engine power, color, interiors.
-Hence, if a medium price city car is chosen with probability $p = 0.8$, and the probability of choosing a red 500 in this class is $p = 0.7$, there is a probability $p = 0.8 \cdot 0.7 = 0.56$ of purchasing a red 500.
-Categorization provides criteria to screen the menu and focus on a subset of mutually comparable items.
-We model the resulting choice behavior.

-The finite grand set $X$ of alternatives is partitioned in disjoint \textit{classes}.
-We say that a stochastic choice is with categorization (\scc) if it can be described as the result of two steps: first, classes are compared and one is chosen, then items within it are evaluated and one is selected.
-Specifically, the probability an item $a$ in class $X_i$ is chosen in a menu $A \subseteq X$ consists of the probability that two independent events realize: $X_i$ is chosen among classes represented in $A$, and $a$ is chosen in $A \cap X_i$.
-Hence any \scc{} can be decomposed into \textquoteleft smaller\textquoteright\ independent choices, one defined on the set of classes and others on each class.
-Each sub-choice can be analysed separately, so that an analyst can select the fittest model for each, to possibly enhance outcome predictions.
+We present \emph{stochastic choices with categorization} (\scc), a model of probabilistic choice informed by a consistent classification of options at disposal.
+In the model, the finite grand set $X$ of alternatives is partitioned in disjoint \textit{classes}.
+A stochastic choice with categorization (\scc) is the result of two steps: first, classes are considered and one is chosen, then items within it are compared and one is selected.
+Hence any \scc{} can be decomposed into \textquoteleft smaller\textquoteright\ independent choices, one defined on the set of classes together with a family of choices, each defined on a class.
+Each sub-choice can then be analyzed separately, so that an analyst can select the fittest model for each, to possibly enhance modelling performance and choice predictions.
+We refrain from further disciplining choice behavior, so as to allow for any form of behavioral decision-making.